-Session 1.5 Character Portraits
+Session 1.5 Photography Portraits

-This session invites participants to take portrait photographs of themselves and their peers.
-They will be asked to consider the different design elements and techniques that they have learnt throughout the workshop when taking their photos, and they will be strongly encouraged to discover innovative ways of showcasing these principles while also taking portrait photographs.
+This session invites participants to take photographic self portraits and portraits of their peers.
+They will be asked to apply the different design elements and techniques that they have learned throughout the workshop to this activity.
 The second half of the session will be devoted to a class discussion around people, places and things that they left in their native countries when they moved to Canada.